Astig-1982/proshop-2-backend/README.md

 # Proshop

-## This project is developed in order to learn how to use with React and Django
+### This project is developed in order to learn how to use React with Django

-## The project is following a Udemy course, it is not original creation
+### The project is following a Udemy course, it is not an original creation